Have you ever seen a swarm of bees in action? Find out what it means and why it happens! 👉 Learn More

 Think about this: a world without pollinators like carpenter bees would be a world without much of the food we eat and the flowers we enjoy.

 Even though they may cause some damage to wood structures, the benefits they provide to the ecosystem are substantial.
 So, instead of killing them, let’s look at ways to manage and relocate these helpful pollinators.
-Or better yet, prevent carpenter bees from even building in your space in the first place.

-How Carpenter Bees Nest
+How Carpenter Bees Nest?

-Carpenter bees drill holes in the wood and build a nest there.
+Carpenter bees drill holes in wood surfaces and build a nest there.
 But their colony is actually very small, a single female carpenter bee at times and then a few more during the spring and summer.
 They live in very small colonies, but the problem isn’t the number of bees; the problem is with the tunneling in the wood.

 Once the carpenter bee drills the hole in the surface of the wood, it makes a quick turn along the face of the wood.
 You can see this part under the surface, but it is typically only a couple of inches.